notwaldorf/fierimas/README.md

-# fierimas
+# fierimas 🎄🎅

-🎄🎅 It's like Guy Fieri's Grocery Games but for Christmas
+Guy Fieri's Grocery Games is a terribly amazing cooking show where each elimination challenge has an arbitrary restriction -- like only using foods that start with the letter "M".

+This is basically that, but for presents you buy for your friends.